-It's a guarantee that most coffee drinkers are familiar with the terms light, medium, and dark roast.
-On the surface, the terms seem pretty self-explanatory with light roast being the most mellow, medium roast being almost a baseline, and dark roast being the boldest and most intense of them all.
+It's a almost guarantee that most coffee drinkers are familiar with the terms light, medium, and dark roast.
+On the surface, the terms seem pretty self-explanatory with light roast being very bright, medium roast being almost a baseline, and dark roast being the boldest and most intense of them all.
 But is that the full picture?
 As a coffee lover, you probably already have a favorite type of roast.
 But do you really know what it is about your particular roast that makes it so appealing to you?
 This article below explores the real difference between coffee roasts.

 Let’s start with caffeine.
-Believe it or not, there are plenty of coffee drinkers out there that don't care much for caffeine while there are others who drink coffee for solely for that purpose.
+There are some coffee drinkers out there that drink coffee for its flavor while there are others who drink coffee for solely for that purpose.
 It's commonly thought that dark roasts have more caffeine because….well, it looks darker.
 There's another school of thought that says light roasted beans have higher caffeine content than dark roasts because caffeine is lost during the roasting process.
 However, both are incorrect and here's why.
 The amount of caffeine lost during the roasting process is so minimal that laboratory level of equipment is required to observe the differences.
 Caffeine is very stable through the roasting process so you don't lose out on any caffeinated goodness.

 The real difference in caffeine is determined by how much whether you measure your coffee in scoops or weight.
 Coffee beans lose much of their density and weight during the roasting process.
 And since darker roasted beans are roasted for a longer period of time, they will weigh less than light roasted beans.
 If you measure out your coffee in scoops, your light roast will have more caffeine since its denser.
 However, if you make your light and dark roasted coffee based in scoop weight, a dark roast will have more caffeine.
 At the end of the day, how you measure your coffee determines caffeine content.